James Madison: Founding the Democratic–Republican Party

 With Jefferson out of office after 1793, Madison became the de facto leader of the Democratic–Republican Party.
 When Britain and France went to war in 1793, the U.S. needed to determine which side to support.
 While the differences between the Democratic–Republicans and the Federalists had previously centered on economic matters, foreign policy became an increasingly important issue, as Madison and Jefferson favored France and Hamilton favored Britain.
-War with Britain became imminent in 1794, after the British seized hundreds of American ships that were trading with French colonies.
+War with Britain became imminent in 1794 after the British seized hundreds of American ships that were trading with French colonies.
 Madison believed that a trade war with Britain would probably succeed, and would allow Americans to assert their independence fully.
 The British West Indies, Madison maintained, could not live without American foodstuffs, but Americans could easily do without British manufacturers.
-Washington then secured friendly trade relations with Britain through the Jay Treaty of 1794.
+Similarly, Madison argued that British industry was highly dependent on the demand of American consumers and would suffer heavily if this market was denied to the British.
+Washington secured friendly trade relations with Britain through the Jay Treaty of 1794.
 Madison and his Democratic–Republican allies were outraged by the treaty; the Democratic–Republican Robert R. Livingston wrote to Madison that the treaty "sacrifices every essential interest and prostrates the honor of our country".
 Madison's strong opposition to the treaty led to a permanent break with Washington, ending their friendship.

 Marriage and family

-On September 15, 1794, Madison married Dolley Payne Todd, the 26-year-old widow of John Todd, a Quaker farmer who died during a yellow fever epidemic in Philadelphia.
-Aaron Burr introduced Madison to her, at his request, after Dolley had stayed in the same boardinghouse as Burr in Philadelphia.
-After an arranged meeting in early 1794, the two quickly became romantically engaged and prepared for a wedding that summer, but Dolley suffered recurring illnesses because of her exposure to yellow fever in Philadelphia.
+On September 15, 1794, Madison married Dolley Payne Todd, the 26-year-old widow of John Todd, a Quaker farmer who died during a yellow fever epidemic.
+Earlier that year, Madison and Dolley Todd had been formally introduced at Madison's request by Aaron Burr.
+Burr had become friends with her when staying at the same Philadelphia boardinghouse.
+The two quickly became romantically engaged and prepared for a wedding that summer, but Todd suffered recurring illnesses because of her exposure to yellow fever in Philadelphia.
 They eventually traveled to Harewood in Virginia for their wedding.
 Only a few close family members attended, and Winchester reverend Alexander Balmain presided.
-Dolley became a renowned figure in Washington, D.C., and excelled at hosting dinners and other important political occasions.
+Dolley became a renowned figure in Washington, D.C., and excelled at hosting.
 She subsequently helped to establish the modern image of the first lady of the United States as an individual who has a leading role in the social affairs of the nation.

-Throughout his life, Madison maintained a close relationship with his father, James Sr. Eventually at age 50, Madison inherited the large plantation of Montpelier and other possessions, including his father's numerous slaves.
-Of his six siblings who lived to adulthood, Ambrose (one of the younger siblings) helped manage Montpelier for both his father and older brother until his own death in 1793.
-Madison never had children with Dolley, but he adopted her one surviving son, John Payne Todd (known as Payne), after the marriage.
-Some of his colleagues, such as Monroe and Burr, would later infer that Madison was infertile and that his lack of offspring weighed on his thoughts, but Madison never spoke of any such distress.
-Oral history has suggested that Madison fathered a child with his enslaved half-sister, a cook named Coreen, but DNA evidence is inconclusive.
+Throughout his life, Madison maintained a close relationship with his father, James Sr. At age 50, Madison inherited the large plantation of Montpelier and other possessions, including his father's slaves.
+While Madison never had children with Dolley, he adopted her one surviving son, John Payne Todd (known as Payne), after the couple's marriage.
+Some of his colleagues, such as Monroe and Burr, believed Madison's lack of offspring weighed on his thoughts, though he never spoke of any distress.
+Oral history has suggested Madison may have fathered a child with his enslaved half-sister, a cook named Coreen, but researchers were unable to gather the DNA evidence needed to determine the validity of the accusation.